What Happens to Your Body When You Eat Grapes Every Day

 “Often, pairing grapes with a fat and/or protein source can help delay the blood sugar response,” says Shaw.

 If you like grapes, they most likely can be part of a healthy diet unless you're allergic.
-In fact, according to a 2021 review in BMJ Nutrition, Prevention and Health, eating fruits like grapes, raisins, blueberries and apples has been linked to a lower risk for type 2 diabetes.
+In fact, eating fruits like grapes, raisins, blueberries and apples has been linked to a lower risk for type 2 diabetes.

 • Are grapes good for weight loss?